LabOrchestrator/LabOrchestrator-Documentation/prototype/prototype.md

 ~~~{#lst:final_model .py .long .numberLines caption="model.py" include=prototype/examples/user_support/lab_orchestrator_prototype/model.py startLine=6 startFrom=6 endLine=28}
 ~~~

 We are using SQLAlchemy as ORM and added some database classes.
 The first class is `DockerImage`.
 This class contains a name, a description and a URL.
 This can be used to add docker images to the lab orchestrator which can later be injected into a VMI template.
 This makes creating labs easy, because you only need to have the URL to your docker image.
 The second class is `Lab` which contains a name, a namespace prefix, a description, a reference to a docker image and a name for the docker image.
 The namespace prefix is used to create namespaces when launching a lab and to separate this from other labs.
 That's the reason this needs to be unique.
 If you add a new lab you need to make sure your namespace prefix doesn't include characters that are not allowed in Kubernetes namespaces.
 The docker image is a reference to the first class and the idea ist that you can use a docker image for many labs if you don't need a custom image.
 For example you can create many labs that just use the default ubuntu image.
 The name of the docker image is used as VMI name and when adding new labs you need to make sure this doesn't include characters that are not allowed in Kubernetes VMI names.
 The third class is `LabInstance`.
-A lab instance is a lab that was started by a user, tho this class only references the user and the lab. [@sqlalchrela]
+A lab instance is a lab that was started by a user, tho this class only references the user and the lab. [@sqlalchrela] [@flaskalchemy] [@alchemymodels]

 Next we come to the controllers module.
 The controllers are used to group some services together and provide them in a central interface.
 They are used in the routes to access objects in the database model and the Kubernetes API.
 There are two types of main-controllers: `ModelController` and `KubernetesController`.
 The `KubernetesController` is further divided into two types: `NamespacedController` and `NotNamespacedController` so there is a total of three base classes that will be used.

 ~~~{#lst:final_controller_1 .py .long .numberLines caption="kubernetes/controller.py ModelController" include=prototype/examples/user_support/lab_orchestrator_prototype/kubernetes/controller.py startLine=14 startFrom=14 endLine=43}
 ~~~

 The `ModelController` is a controller that adds methods for database models.
 When extending this class you need to implement the methods `_model` and `_serialize`. `_model` needs to return the model class and `_serialize` needs to return a dictionary that can be used to serialize the objects and return them as JSON in the API.
 When extending this class you are automatically able to get a list of all items in the database table, you can get a specific object by its identifier and you can delete objects.
 There is also a create method that can be used to create new objects.
-The last method provided in this base class is `make_response`, which is used in the routes and returns a jsonified version of the object or a list of objects.
+The last method provided in this base class is `make_response`, which is used in the routes and returns a jsonified version of the object or a list of objects. [@flaskalchemy] [@soalchemyget] [@alchemyquery]

 ~~~{#lst:final_controller_2 .py .long .numberLines caption="kubernetes/controller.py KubernetesController" include=prototype/examples/user_support/lab_orchestrator_prototype/kubernetes/controller.py startLine=46 startFrom=46 endLine=59}
 ~~~